BaseMax/MyNodePackageManager/README.md

 # MNPM (My Node Package Manager)

+Welcome to **MNPM** (My Node Package Manager), a new and own package manager designed in JavaScript.
+It works similarly to NPM or Yarn, allowing you to easily install and manage packages in your project.

 ## How NPM or Yarn are working; Going to create our own package manager

 This project was created in a talk and the slides are available here at https://github.com/BaseMax/MNPM-GlobalSummitNodeJS23.